almende/eve/java_agents.md

 ## Requests {#requests}

-An agent can call an other agent using the methods `send` or `sendAsync`.
+An agent can call an other agent using the methods `send` or `sendAsync`, or by creating a proxy to an agent and invoke methods on the proxy.

-Synchronous example:
+### Synchronous request {#synchronous_request}
+A synchronous call to an agent is executed using the method `send`, providing a url, method, parameters, and return type.

     String url = "http://myserver.com/agents/mycalcagent/";
     String method = "eval";